jesscsommer/rjs-full-stack-project/README.md

 ### Phase 4 Full-Stack Application Project

 # HaikuHaven
 ![Alt text](markdown/Screenshot_2023-06-29_at_3.32.07_PM.png)
 ## User Stories
 ---
 Welcome to HaikuHaven, the ultimate platform for haiku enthusiasts and poets alike!

 Our intuitive app is designed to be your poetic sanctuary, where you can effortlessly compose and share your haikus with fellow wordsmiths.
-Whether you're a seasoned haiku master or a budding poet, appname provides the perfect canvas for your lyrical expressions.
+Whether you're a seasoned haiku master or a budding poet, HaikuHaven provides the perfect canvas for your lyrical expressions.

 As a user, you will be able to:
 * Sign up for an account